Inference on Optimal Policy Values and Other Irregular Functionals via Softmax Smoothing: Softmax Smoothing for Irregular Functionals

-This is similar to the score outlined in Equation~\eqref{eq:limit}, but is just generalized to a broader class of irregular parameters.
+where, as before, $\fraks_k(u) := \frac{\mathbbm{1}\{k \in \arg\max_\ell\{u_1, \dots, u_N\}\}}{|\arg\max_\ell\{u_1, \dots, u_N\}|}$.
+This score is reminiscent of the influence function discussed following Theorem~\ref{thm:normal_static} (up to the centering at $V^\ast$), just generalized to a broader class of irregular parameters.
+In particular, the same asymptotic interpretation holds for $\Psi^\ast$ --- in the limit of large $\beta$, the estimator breaks ties via uniform randomization.
 We now state our main result, which we prove in Appendix~\ref{app:irregular}